987839088534212

 Example of a Block Schedule for Travel Nurses

-A nursing block schedule is three or four days scheduled back to back.
+A nursing block schedule is typically three or four days scheduled back to back.

 For example, a travel nursing block schedule may look something like this: